Hawaii Keiki: Healthy and Ready to Learn

 - School based health programs decrease dismissal from school and are associated with better attendance.

-A goal of Hawaii’s public schools is to provide the best learning experience possible to prepare students for higher education.
+Hawaii’s public schools strive to provide the best learning experience possible to prepare students for higher education.
 A goal of UH Manoa Nancy Atmospera-Walch School of Nursing is to improve the health of Hawaii through education of nurses and service to the people of the state.
-Together, we are improving health of our keiki and building student, school and system success to create a bright future for the state.
+Hawaii Keiki supports the efforts of the UH Manoa Nancy Atmospera-Walch School of Nursing with the goal of promoting the profession of nursing within the DOE and supporting NAWSON students.
+Together, we are improving the health of our keiki and building student, school and system success to create a bright future for the state.

 Sign up to Receive Hawaii Keiki News

 Subscribe to the Nancy Atmospera-Walch School of Nursing email newsletter to receive information about the Hawaii Keiki Program.